Douglas Macgregor: "Cosmopolitans" trope

-On women in combat
+Women in combat

-Macgregor opposes diversity or affirmative action programmes in the military, including women serving in combat.
-In a 2021 interview, while serving on the West Point board, he said: What we call diversity – in the extreme.
-In other words, affirmative action programs for every conceivable category of humanity that the left wants to come up with, ” said Macgregor.
-“Whether it’s someone who is a gender neutral or homosexual or whatever else, the left loves to put us into categories and push this.
-And the people that went along with it and said, ‘sure, let’s put women into the combat forces.
-Let’s have women everywhere.’
-Let’s do whatever we want to do.
-We’re going to create this brave new world where everyone is the same.
+Macgregor opposes diversity and affirmative action programs in the military.
+In a 2021 interview, while serving on the West Point board, he said: "What we call diversity—in the extreme.
+In other words, affirmative action programs for every conceivable category of humanity that the left wants to come up with.
+Whether it's someone who is a gender neutral or homosexual or whatever else, the left loves to put us into categories and push this.
+And the people that went along with it and said, 'sure, let's put women into the combat forces.
+Let's have women everywhere.'
+Let's do whatever we want to do.
+We're going to create this brave new world where everyone is the same.
 There are no differences, nothing matters.
-So I think that’s where we are.
+So I think that's where we are."